EarthByte/paleoclimate-reconstruction/README.md

 _Note: these files will be created locally but are not to be pushed to the online repository_

-## Step 4: Predict missing deposit and estimate precip using Gausiian Process - Gibs Sampler MCMC frameowork in Matlab
+## Step 4: Predict missing deposit and estimate precip using Gausiian Process - Gibs Sampler MCMC framework in Matlab
 * [Execute matlab code ](https://github.com/EarthByte/paleoclimate-reconstruction/blob/master/reconstruction_prediction/model/predmodel_framework.m)
 * [Main results for all eras](https://github.com/EarthByte/paleoclimate-reconstruction/blob/master/reconstruction_prediction/model/results_all.csv)